 The dictaphone never went away.
 It just moved into professions where speaking is faster than typing and the content is too sensitive to lose — or leak.

 - •Lawyers dictate briefs, attendance notes, and letters between meetings.
-A solicitor's dictation may contain client names, case strategy, and privileged detail that must never touch a third-party server.
+Those recordings may contain client names, case strategy, and privileged details subject to strict confidentiality policies.

 - •Doctors dictate clinical notes and referral letters after each patient.
-That audio is medical data in its rawest form.
+Those recordings can contain sensitive health information and require careful handling.

 - •Journalists record interviews on voice recorders and phones.
 Protecting a source starts with not uploading their voice to someone else's cloud.